 Up until 1750 Florence began the civic year not in accordance with the modern solar calendar on January 1st, but on March 25th, marking the start of the year from the religious feast of the Incarnation (which also - surely not by coincidence - is near the first day of spring).

 There is a plaque in the Loggia dei Lanzi commemorating the event:Florentine New Year.

-The Notte Bianca or "White Night" in Florence takes place on the evening of April 30th every year.
+The Notte Bianca (check the link for up-to-date information) or "White Night" in Florence takes place on the evening of April 30th every year.
 The streets flow with people making rounds between food stalls, exhibitions, art installations, museums, dj sets, and live music and dance performances scattered throughout the center of Florence.Continue reading Notte Bianca.

 This event usually takes place sometime during the second half of March.
 You can always check their website for the most up to date information: http://www.koreafilmfest.com